-Jessica Megill, MPIA ’10, U.S. Department of State (Ethiopia)Megill has served as a political officer in the U.S. Foreign Service since 2004.
-She currently is based in East Africa—specifically in Addis Ababa, Ethiopia—as the regional environment officer for 15 countries.
-Her past postings include China, Germany, Paraguay, Honolulu and Washington, D.C.
+Jessica Megill, MPIA ’10, U.S. Department of State (Washington, D.C.)Megill has served as a political officer in the U.S. Foreign Service since 2004.
+Her overseas postings include China, Germany, Paraguay and East Africa.
+Domestically, she has served at the State Department headquarters in Washington, D.C., as well as at U.S. Pacific Command.
 She earned her bachelor’s degree in linguistics from Cornell University.

-Jeff Rector, MPIA '97, Sheppard Mullin Richter & Hampton (San Diego)
+Jeff Rector, MPIA '97, Millennium Microgrid; Sheppard Mullin (San Diego)

 Blake Tye, MPIA '10, Intel Corp.
 (San Diego)